Vyral/base-template/_posts/2019-06-27-how-to-tell-if-your-home-is-overpriced.md

   There are three signs you need to watch out for to know whether your home is overpriced.
 enclosure:
-pullquote: Overpricing it can cost you tens of thousands of dollars
+pullquote: Overpricing it can cost you tens of thousands of dollars.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true